"Reading books is the real-life version of collecting mushrooms in Super Mario.” — Some random guy on Twitter

 Over time, you’ll blend a bizarre bowl of ideas and develop a unique and interesting worldview.

 4. Trust the Lindy Effect

 The Lindy Effect says that the future life expectancy of non-perishable things like books is proportional to their current age.
-For every period they survive, As Nassim Taleb once wrote:
+As Nassim Taleb once wrote: